Tuesday, January 10, 1961, 2 PM: Oakwood Trails Jazz Club, Chicago, Illinois.

 Blaze Fingers: Yes Sir!!

 Blaze looked out of the car’s window as Fats drove them towards downtown Chicago.
 It was a very beautiful but cool Wednesday in Chicago, and the streets were bustling with activity.
 The drive to Kagan and Gaines was relatively short, and before Blaze knew it, they had arrived at their destination.
-Kagan and Gaines was on Wabash Avenue, a very bust street at the heart of downtown Chicago.
+Kagan and Gaines was on Wabash Avenue, a very busy street at the heart of downtown Chicago.
 Blaze had heard so many stories about Kagan and Gaines from his father.
 His father told him that Kagan and Gaines was a popular location for musicians to buy instruments and music supplies since it opened in 1930.
 Fats and Blaze entered the store through its magnificent silver-crested portico.

 Joe Cali: Hi, I’m Joe Cali!
 Welcome to Kagan and Gaines!
 How can I help you?